wezm/xhtmlchardet/README.md

 I wrote a feed crawler that needed to determine the character set of fetched content so that it could be normalised to UTF-8.
-Initially I used the [uchardet] crate but I encountered may situations where it misdetected the charset.
+Initially I used the [uchardet] crate but I encountered some situations where it misdetected the charset.
 I collected all these edge cases together and built a test suite.
-Then I implemented this crate, which passes all of those test.
-It's uses a fairly naïve approach derived from [section F of the XML specification][xmlspec].
+Then I implemented this crate, which passes all of those tests.
+It uses a fairly naïve approach derived from [section F of the XML specification][xmlspec].

 [uchardet]: https://crates.io/crates/uchardet